 What Are Symptoms of Sleep Abnormalities?

-Symptoms that are suggestive of sleep abnormalities include: restless sleep, snoring, heavy breathing, uncommon sleep positions, frequent waking during the night, daytime sleepiness, apneic pauses, behavior problems associated with poor sleeping.
-Sleep positions such as sleeping sitting up, sleeping with the neck hyper-extended, or sleeping bent forward at the waist in a sitting position are all suggestive of a sleep disorder or obstructive sleep apnea.
+Symptoms that are suggestive of sleep abnormalities include: restless sleep, snoring, gasping noises, heavy breathing, apneic pauses, frequent waking during the night, trouble getting out of bed, daytime sleepiness and excessive napping.
+Sleep apnea can also cause behavioral changes, including symptoms of irritability, poor concentration and impaired attention.
+Uncommon sleep positions such as sleeping sitting up, sleeping with the neck hyper-extended or sleeping bent forward at the waist in a sitting position are all suggestive of a sleep disorder or obstructive sleep apnea.

 What Causes Obstructive Sleep Apnea?